 Welcome to miller's pond, a poetry site that welcomes poets with a wide range of poetic styles, structures, and subjects.

-The Winter 2014 miller's pond (Volume 17, Issue 1), featuring 27 poets, is available now!
+The Winter 2017 miller's pond (Volume 20, Issue 1), with 11 poets and 20 poems, is available NOW!

 Our shelves are overflowing with past issues of miller's pond and we need to make room for future book projects!

 ON SALE NOW - ALL MILLER'S POND POETRY issues from 1998 through 2004

 Save on shipping - purchase all 7 issues - get a bonus book - Words of Wisdom - plus $3.50 s&h.

 This incredible sale won't last.